 “Chameleon” with The Headhunters

 Hancock assembled arguably his most fabled bands, The Headhunters, to make a fresh start and explore new territory.
-With Bennie Maupin, Paul Jackson, Harvey Mason and Bill Summers, the group was ready to follow Hancock past the boundaries of both jazz and funk to find a fertile new ground in jazz-fusion.
-Here’s a live take on their incredible composition, “Chameleon.”
+With Bennie Maupin, Paul Jackson, Harvey Mason and Bill Summers, the group was ready to follow Hancock past the boundaries of both jazz and funk to fertile new ground in jazz-fusion.
+Below is a live take on the group’s incredible composition, “Chameleon”.